VPN Demand Surges Around the World

 Date: 5 January 2022

-Demand for VPN services surged 3,405% in Kazakhstan on January 5 compared to the daily average over the previous 30 days as anti-government protests erupted.
+Demand for VPN services surged 3,405% in Kazakhstan on January 5 compared to the daily average over the previous 30 days due to anti-government demonstrations.
 The increased demand was likely sparked by the disruption of mobile internet access by the Kazakh authorities on January 4-5.
-As the protests escalated, the government imposed a full internet blackout in the late afternoon of January 5.
+The government imposed a full internet blackout in the late afternoon of January 5.

 Ethiopia